joyce880120/lab10-JMS/readme.md

  - If no messages are available, the servlet should clearly state that on the response page.
  - If there are one or more messages in the Queue, all should be displayed.

  Test Task 3 by using MyQueueWriter a few times, then use FetchResponses to retrieve the messages.
-CAVEAT: There is an unknown issue with ActiveMQ such that this test does not seem to be repeatable.
-In other words, you should be able to use MyQueueWriter again, and then FetchResponses, but in the second set of tests, FetchResponses unexplicably is not able to receive any messages.
-If you get the test to work once, then you have met the major learning goals of this lab.

  Here are some code hints for synchronously receiving from a Queue:

 ```
+// The following 5 variables should be instance variables:

 // Lookup the ConnectionFactory using resource injection and assign to cf
 @Resource(mappedName = "jms/myConnectionFactory")
 private ConnectionFactory cf;

-// lookup the Queue using resource injection and assign to q
+// Lookup the Queue using resource injection and assign to q
 @Resource(mappedName = "jms/myQueue3")
 private Queue q;

+private Connection con;
+private Session session;
+private MessageConsumer reader;

+// --------------------------------------------------
+// Within the Servlet's init(), initialize the remaining 3 instance variable
-// With the ConnectionFactory, establish a Connection, and then a Session on that Connection
+// With the ConnectionFactory, establish a Connection
-Connection con = cf.createConnection();
+con = cf.createConnection();
+// Establish a Session on that Connection
-Session session = con.createSession(false, Session.AUTO_ACKNOWLEDGE);
+session = con.createSession(false, Session.AUTO_ACKNOWLEDGE);
-con.start();   // Be sure to start to connection!
+// Be sure to start to connection
+con.start();
 // Create a MessageConsumer that will read from q
-MessageConsumer reader = session.createConsumer(q);
+reader = session.createConsumer(q);

+// --------------------------------------------------
+// Then within the doGet() method, here is the code to receive from a queue
+// You need to add the code to handle the HTTP request and make the response.

 /*
  * You can now try to receive a message from q.
 If you give a